Categories of graphs for operadic structures: Preliminaries

 Connected graphs and graphical maps form a category denoted by $\gcat$.
 The composition, which we will rarely need to deal with explicitly, appears in Definition 1.44 of \cite{HRY-mod1}.
 See the second paragraph of \cref{remark composition} below for a description that will be used in the proof of \cref{lem functoriality of hatting}.
+The purpose of condition \eqref{old graph def collapse} is to avoid the situation where graph substitution would result in a nodeless loop (\cref{ex undirected nodeless loop}).

 \begin{definition}[Inert and active maps] Let $H,G,G'$ be connected graphs. \begin{itemize} \item If $f\colon H \rat G$ is an embedding, then there is an associated graphical map $H \to G$ whose action on arcs agrees with $f$ and whose action on vertices is given by the composite